 The specific type of search varies by the kind of supplier.
 For software vendors, users often search for new vulnerabilities announced, such as the below.

 Supplier 1 AND (“vulnerability” OR “exploit” OR “zero day” OR “0Day” OR “malware” OR “ransomware” OR “breach”)

 Alternatively, for non-software suppliers, users are interested in tracking ransomware attacks, breaches, or other types of attack:

 Supplier 2 AND (malware OR ransomware OR breach* OR hack OR “Dump”)

 See for Yourself in SearchLight

-If you are interested in gaining access to our Threat Intelligence Updates and Shadow Search, you can register for a 7 day test drive of SearchLight where you can explore all our intelligence.
+If you are interested in gaining access to our Threat Intelligence Updates and Shadow Search (now ReliaQuest GreyMatter Digital Risk Protection), you can register for a free demo of SearchLight where you can explore all our intelligence.

 This combines with SearchLight’s data leakage monitoring capability to give you unprecedented visibility into the data exposed by third parties.